jwinder/conferences/readme.md

 # Conferences #

-Mostly rambling notes from the conferences that I was able to take diligent notes.
+Mostly rambling notes from the conferences where I was able to take diligent notes.